For daily wit & wisdom, sign up for the Almanac newsletter.

 Who Names Hurricanes?

-Hurricane season officially begins on June 1 and ends on November 30 each year.
+Hurricane season officially begins on June 1 and ends on November 30 yearly.
 The lists of hurricane names for each season are chosen by the World Meteorological Organization (not The Old Farmer’s Almanac!).
 The lists have been maintained since 1953 (originally by the National Hurricane Center).
 However, the WMO doesn’t only name hurricanes that occur off the shores of North America; they maintain lists for all areas affected by tropical cyclones.
 See hurricane names for other regions here.

 There are only six lists of names for Atlantic and Pacific storms, which are cycled through every six years.
 For the 2024 hurricane season, the list of names from 2018 is being used again, so don’t be surprised if some sound familiar.
 Those not retired from the list this year will be used again in the 2030 season.